 Or hold it in a tipi!

-Source locally, both with your suppliers (so they don’t have to travel far), and choose suppliers who source locally themselves.
+Source locally, both suppliers who source locally and those who are local.
 This is especially important with those who produce food such as caterers and cake makers.

 Go recycled, second hand and organic where possible.
 And remember you can save a great deal of money by going green.
-And remember – you can save the planet whilst also saving your wallet!
+You can save the planet whilst also saving your wallet!